INTENSIVE THERAPY FOR CHILDREN IN ARIZONA

 How do we decide what is the best model for my child?

 Like most things, there is the “rule of thumb” or guidelines that can be followed.
-Our guidelines are based on current evidence which means that we do at time change our model based on the evidence.
+Our guidelines are based on current evidence which means that we may change our model based on the evidence provided by new research.

 Intensive Therapy Best Practice Guidelines